rust-lang/rust/text/0000-stabilize-catch-panic.md

 ## Why remove the bounds?

+There are a few reasons to remove the `'static` and `Send` bounds on the `catch_panic` function:

+* One of the primary use cases of `catch_panic` is in an FFI context, where lots of `*mut` and `*const` pointers are flying around.
+These two types aren't `Send` by default, so having their values cross the `catch_panic` boundary would be highly un-ergonomic (albeit still possible).
+As a result, this RFC proposes removing the `Send` bound from the function.

-The main reason to remove the `'static` and `Send` bounds on `catch_panic` is that they don't actually enforce anything.
-Using thread-local storage, it's possible to share mutable data across a call to `catch_panic` even if that data isn't `'static` or `Send`.
-And allowing borrowed data, in particular, is helpful for thread pools that need to execute closures with borrowed data within them;
+* A reason to remove the `'static` bound is that it doesn't provide rock-solid exception-safety mitigation.
+Using thread-local storage it's possible to share mutable data across a call to `catch_panic` even if that data isn't `'static`.

-essentially, the worker threads are executing multiple "semantic threads" over their lifetime, and the `catch_panic` boundary represents the end of these "semantic threads".
+* Borrowed data, in particular, is helpful for thread pools that need to execute closures with borrowed data within them; essentially, the worker threads are executing multiple "semantic threads" over their lifetime, and the `catch_panic` boundary represents the end of these "semantic threads".

 # Drawbacks